 The word kitchen derives originally from the Latin term coquere defined as “to cook” it evolved into various terms depending on the region… cycene, kichene, cucina and then ultimately kitchen.

 One hundred and fifty years ago (happy anniversary!) two sisters; Catharine Esther Beecher and Harriet Beecher Stowe (this is the same Harriet Beecher Stowe who penned the novel “Uncle Tom’s Cabin”) authored “The American Woman’s Home” Principle of Domestic Science and gave their own spin on the kitchen.
-It was a unique perspective on the working kitchen and its planning.
-It recommended specific work areas such as built in cupboards and shelving which we take for granted today but 150 years ago it was ingenious!
-It created a guide for the servantless home and techniques on adapting to new inventions such as the refrigerator and stove.
+This book gave a unique perspective on the working kitchen and its planning.
+It recommended specific work areas.
+Such as built in cupboards and shelving which we take for granted today but 150 years ago it was ingenious!
+It created a guide for the servantless home.
+As well as techniques on adapting to new inventions such as the refrigerator and stove.
 They created an independent stove room at the center of a home which doubled as a heat source for the home and contained the smells from cooking.

-Today’s kitchen has evolved into a place of gathering with large islands for laying out food for guests as well as doubling as sitting areas.
-Clients of mine install music as well as media into these spaces to make it a virtual one stop shop for eating and living and life’s enjoyment.
-I do not think the bed will ever make into the kitchen but people have completely opened up their homes to have an uninterrupted flow directly to a comfortable couch for lounging in the adjacent space.
-It is truly the center of today’s home but not for the purpose of heating but for the purpose of the warmth of one’s company.
+Today’s kitchen has evolved into a place of gathering with large islands.
+Ideal for laying out food for guests as well as doubling as sitting areas.
+Clients of mine install music as well as media.
+These spaces are a virtual one stop shop for eating and living and life’s enjoyment.
+I do not think the bed will ever make into the kitchen.
+However, people have completely opened up their homes to have an uninterrupted flow.
+This flow goes directly to a comfortable couch for lounging in the adjacent space.
+It is truly the center of today’s home.
+Not only for the purpose of heating but for the purpose of the warmth of one’s company.

 Contact AGA to help with your next project to turn your home’s kitchen into the heart of your house!